Follow these steps during the scoping phase of your project:

 Use the HTL calculator (XLSX 174KB) and Calculate Mean Highest Predicted Tide (PDF 583KB) help document to calculate mean HPT.

-Include Mean High Water elevation on plan sheets with the HTL, to indicate the Corp's Section 10 limit of jurisdiction.
+Include Mean High Water elevation on plan sheets with the HTL, to indicate the Corp's Section 10 limit of jurisdiction and Ecology's jurisdiction.
 WSDOT staff, coordinate with your Corps liaisons.
 External partners, coordinate with your WSDOT project contact prior to submitting your permit application for HTL delineations.

 Evaluate ditches